ZodanMedia/wp-theme-switcher/readme.txt

 = After activation =

 1. On the Plugins page in WordPress you will see a 'settings' link below the plugin name;
-2. On the WP Theme Switcher settings page:
+2. On the Theme Switcher settings page:
 **  Select the theme you want to be able to switch to **  Select the roles with the permission to switch
 3. Save your settings and you’re done!